 If you’re getting none or a small amount of hot water, there may be a problem with the pilot light.
 If you’re unsure how to repair the pilot light, contact the professionals at 440-252-1375 in Cleveland.
 While some homeowners can restart the pilot light on their own, it can be unsafe if you’re not certain of the process.

 If you smell gas, don’t attempt to light the pilot.
 Get a hold of your local energy provider at once.

 The average life span of a residential water heater with appropriate upkeep is 10–12 years.
 Although your water heater isn’t having problems, it could be at a higher risk of a harmful leak.

 If you’re unclear of your water heater’s age, examine the identification sticker on the unit.
 This states the manufacturing date and serial number.

 - Weird Taste

-If your water tastes of metal, your water pipes could be oxidized.
-If both hot and cold water is dirty, the corrosion is probably someplace in your water pipes.
+If your water tastes of metal, your water pipes may be oxidized.
+If both hot and cold water is dirty, the damage is more than likely someplace in your pipes.

-If only the hot water is rusty, there’s a high possibility the issue is inside your water heater.
+If only the hot water is rusty, there’s a great possibility the problem is inside your water heater.

-You may also get cloudy or strange-smelling water, which is probably caused by mineral deposits.
-Standard service will aid in keeping them from harming the inside of your water heater.
+You may also get cloudy or strange-smelling water, which is likely caused by mineral deposits.
+Standard maintenance will aid in keeping them from harming the inside of your water heater.